 South Korea’s president declares emergency martial law

-While declaring the martial law, President Yoon accused opposition of anti-state activities.
+South Korea’s President Yoon declares emergency martial law

+President Yoon said he will rebuild a free and democratic country through the martial law.

 South Korea’s president has declared an emergency martial law in the country, accusing opposition of anti-state activities.